South Texas Drought Conditions

 With the severity of the current drought condition continuing into 2025, the TGR District will be providing up to date information about these conditions are affecting our local aquifers and how you can help.

-The map to the left is published each week by the U.S. Drought Monitor.
-As you can see, Bexar County remains in the D4 Exceptional Drought category, which is the most severe of the Drought Monitor's ratings.
-The rainfall chart from the National Weather Service shows that area rainfall is running below average so far this year.
-There are some wells within the TGR jurisdiction that are or have experienced low water levels and we are working with those individual well owners as appropriate.
-The Trinity Glen Rose District is still in Stage 3 of its Drought Management Plan.
+The map to the right is published each week by the U.S. Drought Monitor.
+As you can see, Bexar County has moved out of the D4 Exceptional Drought category down to the D3 Extreme Drought listing.
+The rainfall chart from the National Weather Service shows that rainfall for the San Antonio area is running slightly above average for this time of year.
+While the heavy rainfall amounts over the July 4th weekend have helped the Bexar County area significantly, the Trinity Glen Rose District is still in Stage 3 of its Drought Management Plan.

 None